guillaumecherel/monapmc/README.md

 For a first check of these three claims, we plot the evolution of L2 against time for a replicated run of both APMC and MonAPMC, varying some variables while keeping the others fixed at the following default values: nGen=4000, nAlpha=500, pAccMin=0.01, parallel=1, stepSize=1, stopSampleSize=4500.

-In order to compare runs APMC and MonAPMC, we following the following rules when setting up the parameter values:
+In order to compare runs APMC and MonAPMC, we make the following rules when setting up the parameter values:

 - At each step, APMC dispatches nGen simulations to K cores, while MonAPMC runs nGen simulations on a single core and runs K steps in